stopdesign/ib_sync/README.md

-# ibkr_web_api
-IBKR web API client
+# Synchronous IB API client

-It is a prototype client for IBKR web API.
+It is a prototype client for IBKR.